Worshipping at

 Our Sunday worship is conducted by invited ministers or lay preachers or by our own congregational worship group.
 When there is a minister in post, they lead worship generally about once a month.
 It usually takes about an hour and generally includes some time for quiet reflection.
 We like our services to be thought-provoking, reflective, inclusive and joyful, but also open to variations and to things new.

 Sunday worship services are normally at 11am.
-Occasionally in summer there's an evening service of reflection, see below
+Occasionally in summer there's an evening service of reflection, see later on this page

-Sun 16 November, 11am -- Morning Worship led by Rev Mader-Grayson
+Sun 15 March, 11am -- Morning Worship led by Rev Philip Mader-Grayson.
+Hybrid - in church and by Zoom.

-Since the beginning of the COVID 19 pandemic, Aston Tirrold has taken the opportunity to make use of the Zoom video meeting set up.
-We have found that Zoom is a practical choice for those unable to attend church for whatever reason.
-The Zoom link is sent to a regular church emailing list.
-Two cameras are in the church, one focussed on the worship leader and the reading lectern, the other is on the central area of the congregation.
-If you are missing this information and wish to find out the Zoom link, please contact us via the contacts page.
+All services at Aston Tirrold URC can be accessed by Zoom and is made use of by those unable to attend church for whatever reason.
+Two cameras are in the church, one focussed on the worship leader and the reading lectern, the other on the central area of the congregation.
+If you do not have this information and wish to use the Zoom link, please contact us via the contacts page.

-This is our current worship monthly pattern (as of as it has been since 2023):
+This is our current worship monthly pattern (as it has been since 2023):

 In spring and summer:

-We celebrate Holy Communion on the first Sunday of every month and on high Christian festivals such as Easter and Christmas.
+We celebrate Holy Communion on the first Sunday of every month and on special Christian festivals such as Easter and Christmas.

 portrait